Class FLD

 The terms Fisher's linear discriminant and LDA are often used interchangeably, although FLD actually describes a slightly different discriminant, which does not make some of the assumptions of LDA such as normally distributed classes or equal class covariances.
 When the assumptions of LDA are satisfied, FLD is equivalent to LDA.

 FLD is also closely related to principal component analysis (PCA), which also looks for linear combinations of variables which best explain the data.
 As a supervised method, FLD explicitly attempts to model the difference between the classes of data.
-On the other hand, PCA is a unsupervised method and does not take into account any difference in class.
+On the other hand, PCA is an unsupervised method and does not take into account any difference in class.

 One complication in applying FLD (and LDA) to real data occurs when the number of variables/features does not exceed the number of samples.
 In this case, the covariance estimates do not have full rank, and so cannot be inverted.
 This is known as small sample size problem.